sagardesd/COOLTools/README.md

-# Creating some fun tools to solve some basic programing problems.
+# Creating some fun tools to solve some basic problems.